LANDSCAPE OF MOTHERS

 For my kids, I had to do better.

-Drawing on my education in conservation biology I realized there were two things about the natural world that made it a great teacher:
+Drawing on my education in conservation biology I realized there were three things about the natural world that made it a great teacher:

 First: being in nature soothed my continuously wracked nervous system.